NixOS/rfcs/rfcs/0145-doc-strings.md

 ## Changes the existing comments inside the code base.

-This could mainly be automated. (e.g. via codemod)
+This could be automated. (e.g., via codemod)

 Also, this affects only the `lib` folder and a few other places currently used to build the documentation.

-## Changes in the `nixdoc`tooling is required.
+## Changes in the `nixdoc' tooling are required.

 It remains an open question that needs to be tried;

-Can we still build the current nixos manuals with the new standard?
+Can we still build the current Nixos manuals with the new standard?

 - We can wait to change everything.
 - Migration can happen in small steps.